heroiclabs/nakama-godot/README.md

 the High-level Multiplayer API, such as `get_tree().get_multiplayer().get_unique_id()` and `node.set_network_authority(peer_id)` and `node.is_network_authority()`.

-## Mono / C#
+## .NET / C#

-If you're using the Mono version of Godot with C# support, you can use the [Nakama .NET client](https://github.com/heroiclabs/nakama-dotnet/), which can be installed via NuGet:
+If you're using the .NET version of Godot with C# support, you can use the [Nakama .NET client](https://github.com/heroiclabs/nakama-dotnet/), which can be installed via NuGet: